-9.2.2 Editing Component Specific Settings for Single and Group Users
+9.2.3 Editing Component Specific Settings for Single and Group Users

-After an account is initially created, click on the Maestro User Interface link located under the heading "Edit component specific settings." to open the selection list for all user specific settings.
+After an account is initially created, click on Maestro User Interface to open the selection list for all user specific settings.
 This list will vary depending on whether the user is a member of a group (a group user) or not (a single user).
-The selection list displayed in Figure 28 is for a single user who is not part of a group.
-The selection list displayed in Figure 29 is for a group user.
+The selection list displayed in Figure 30 is for a single user who is not part of a group.
+The selection list displayed in Figure 31 is for a group user.

-To edit settings at the group level, click on the name of the group from the Administer User Accounts screen (see Figure 24).
+To edit settings at the group level, click on the name of the group from the Administer User Accounts screen (see Figure 277).